 Option 1: Mechanicsburg U-Pick Locations

-Start a fresh-picked fun weekend at Paulus Farm Market in Mechanicsburg.
-This market is known for its u-pick flowers and pumpkins.
-Starting in late June/early July and lasting through the first frost, pick a wonderful bouquet for an amazing price!
-In fall, head out into the pumpkin field to choose your own.
-You can also shop for local and seasonal fruits and vegetables and farm and all-natural farm-raised beef.
-Paulus is also a great place to bring the kids.
-In the warm months, kids can climb on the wooden tractor and wagon, visit with barnyard animals, and swing on a horse tire.
-In the fall, they can enjoy a mini-straw maze, corn and soybean boxes, and a slide and climb area.
+Kickstart your fresh-picked weekend at Paulus Farm Market, a local favorite.
+From late June/early July and lasting through the first frost, you pick an enchanting bouquet of flowers at an unbeatable price.
+As autumn rolls in, venture into the pumpkin field to find the perfect gourd.
+While here, stock up on locally sourced seasonal produce and all-natural farm-raised beef.
+Paulus Farm Market isn't just for adults; it's a kid-friendly destination, too.
+During warm weather, children can frolic on a wooden tractor and wagon, interact with barnyard animals, and swing on a horse tire.
+In the fall, there's a mini-straw maze, corn and soybean boxes, and a slide-and-climb area.

 Option 2: Lemoyne's West Shore Farmers Market